 - Something underneath – Here, I use our indoor cycling mat.

 The star of the sensory play is these counting bears.
 Once frozen, they become a fun rescue mission for your preschooler.
-Freeze them in a muffin tin, and now they all have their own little pods to be rescued from.
+Freeze them in a muffin tin now to have an afternoon activity later.
+See that?
+A little winter activity magic.

 - Place a small amount of counting bears into each circle of a muffin tin.